trans-travel/trans-travel/us/ky.md

    in State prisons based on "genital status alone," genital status remains a consideration, as do many other factors (of which the trans person's gender is at best a minor concern).
- * The State does provide some trans medical care in prisons, although it appears this does not meet the current WPATH standard of care.
+ * Trans medical care is banned for prisoners (update March 30, 2025).
  * Federal regulations protecting trans people in were blocked in Kentucky due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal